cpkenn09y/MarsRovers/README.md

 ## To Run the Application:

-1) From the Terminal, go into the folder containing all the files
+1. From the Terminal, go into the root directory
-2) Type the following code:
+2. Copy and Paste the Following Code:

+* ruby mars_rover_application.rb

+#### For funsies:

+Run with three rovers:
+* ruby mars_rover_application.rb 3_rovers.txt

+Run with eight rovers:
-* ruby application_controller.rb
+* ruby mars_rover_application.rb 8_rovers.txt

-Note: For funsies, open up application.rb and uncomment the lines of code specified at the bottom.
-It will run the program with three or eight rovers.

-## To Run the 42 Tests:
+## To Run the 40 Tests:

-1) From the Terminal, go into the folder containing all the files
+1. From the Terminal, go into the root directory
-2) Type the following code:
+2. Copy and Paste the Following Code:

-* rspec application_controller_spec.rb rover_command_parser_spec.rb grid_spec.rb mars_rover_spec.rb
+* rspec mars_rover_application_spec.rb application_controller_spec.rb rover_command_parser_spec.rb grid_spec.rb mars_rover_spec.rb